Little Orpheus

-Little Orpheus is a 2020 adventure platform video game developed by The Chinese Room and published by Sumo Digital's Secret Mode.
+Little Orpheus is a 2020 adventure-platform game developed by The Chinese Room and published by Sumo Digital.
 The game was released on Apple Arcade on 12 June 2020 for iOS, macOS, and tvOS.
-It was ported to Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on 13 September 2022.
+Ports for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S were released by subsidiary label Secret Mode on 13 September 2022.